th3wst/Simple-FTP-client/README.md

 ### Upload Files

 1. Click the **Upload Files** button to select files from your computer.
-2. Authenticate using your credentials and watch the real-time progress bar as files are uploaded.
 3. Files are stored in the `uploaded_files` directory on the server.

 ## Notes